UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 ### Result serialization

-Result type of every REST API method is wrapped into `Try` (in case the method throws an exception) and translated into `Task[RestResponse]`.
+Result type of every non-streaming REST API method is wrapped into `Try` (in case the method throws an exception) and translated into `Task[RestResponse]`.
 This means that the macro engine looks for an implicit instance of `AsRaw[Task[RestResponse], Try[R]]` and `AsReal[Task[RestResponse], Try[R]]` for every HTTP method with result type `R`.